 - "Because it's there."

-Big Lie, The: Refers to all scenes where bad guy paints a beautiful picture and then adds version of, "One more thing, Benny.
+Big Lie, The: Refers to all scenes where the bad guy paints a beautiful picture and then adds a version of, "One more thing, Benny.
 I lied."

 Body Switch Movie: The brain of one character somehow finds itself in the body of another.
 Requires actors to confront an actor's nightmare, i.e., acting as if they were another actor.